HidayaSyam/401-notes/Engineeringtopics.md

 ### This step should be extremely easy at this point.
 If you have done all the other steps, this step involves no problem solving at all.All we do here is take each comment and convert it into a real line of code.
 - ## Optimize the real code.
 ### Sometimes this step isn’t necessary, but it’s worth taking a look at your code and figuring out if you can cut out a few lines or do something simpler.This is also a good place to make sure all your variables are named with long meaningful names.
 I cannot stress enough how important having good names for your variables and methods is for helping the person evaluating your code to understand what you were trying to do.
 This is especially important when you make a mistake!

+# Origins of the 5 Whys Technique
+## 1. Assemble a Team
+### Gather together people who are familiar with the specifics of the problem, and with the process that you're trying to fix.
+Include someone to act as a facilitator , who can keep the team focused on identifying effective counter-measures.

+## 2. Define the Problem
+### If you can, observe the problem in action.
+Discuss it with your team and write a brief, clear problem statement that you all agree on.
+For example, "Team A isn't meeting its response time targets" or "Software release B resulted in too many rollback failures."

+### Then, write your statement on a whiteboard or sticky note, leaving enough space around it to add your answers to the repeated question, "Why?"

+## 3. Ask the First "Why?"
+### Ask your team why the problem is occurring.
+(For example, "Why isn't Team A meeting its response time targets?")

+### Asking "Why?" sounds simple, but answering it requires serious thought.
+Search for answers that are grounded in fact: they must be accounts of things that have actually happened, not guesses at what might have happened.

+### This prevents 5 Whys from becoming just a process of deductive reasoning, which can generate a large number of possible causes and, sometimes, create more confusion as you chase down hypothetical problems.

+## 4. Ask "Why?"
+Four More Times
+### For each of the answers that you generated in Step 3, ask four further "whys" in succession.
+Each time, frame the question in response to the answer you've just recorded.

+## 5. Know When to Stop
+### You'll know that you've revealed the root cause of the problem when asking "why" produces no more useful responses, and you can go no further.
+An appropriate counter-measure or process change should then become evident.